 Sathnam Sanghera was born to Punjabi parents in the West Midlands in 1976.
 He entered the education system unable to speak English but, after attending Wolverhampton Grammar School, graduated from Christ’s College, Cambridge with a first class degree in English Language and Literature.
 He has been shortlisted for the Costa Book Awards twice, for his memoir The Boy With The Topknot and his novel Marriage Material, the former being adapted by BBC Drama in 2017 and named Mind Book of the Year in 2009.
-His third book, Empireland: How Imperialism Has Been Shaped Modern Britain became an instant Sunday Times bestseller on release in 2021, was longlisted for the Baillie Gifford, the largest literary prize for non-fiction in Britain, was named as one of the Books of the Year by The Financial Times, The Times, The New Statesman, The Observer, The Daily Express, The Sunday Express, The Independent (“History book of the Year….
+His third book, Empireland: How Imperialism Has Been Shaped Modern Britain became an instant Sunday Times bestseller on release in 2021, was longlisted for the Baillie Gifford Prize and shortlisted for the the RSL Ondaatje Prize, the Parliamentary Book Awards and the British Book Awards.
+It was also named one of the Books of the Year by The Financial Times, The Times, The New Statesman, The Observer, The Daily Express, The Sunday Express, The Independent (“History book of the Year….
 10/10”), Eastern Eye (“Best non-fiction book of the year”), The Week (“Books of 2021: eight new releases that critics loved”), and inspired Empire State of Mind, the acclaimed two-part documentary for Channel 4.
 He has won numerous awards for his journalism, including Young Journalist of the Year at the British Press Awards in 2002 , Media Commentator of the year in the 2015 Comment Awards and the Edgar Wallace Trophy for Writing of the Highest Quality at the 2017 London Press Club Awards.

 Before becoming a writer Sanghera (among other things) worked at a burger chain, a hospital laundry, a market research firm, a sewing factory and a literacy project in New York.
 Between 1998 and 2006 he was at The Financial Times, where he worked (variously) as a news reporter in the UK and the US, specialised in writing about the media industries, worked across the paper as Chief Feature Writer, and wrote an award-winning weekly business column.
 Sathnam joined The Times as a columnist and feature writer in 2007 and is a regular contributor on national radio and TV, having appeared on programmes including Have I Got News For You and BBC Front Row Late and presented a range of documentaries, including The Massacre That Shook The Empire on Channel 4, which was shortlisted for best Factual TV show at the 2019 Asian Media Awards, and Empire State of Mind, described by The Daily Telegraph as “necessary”, The Mail on Sunday as “riveting and moving”, The Sunday Times as “broad… emotionally nuanced… and surprisingly moving”, and The Sun as “personable, funny, measured and… extremely powerful”.